DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     Activities: Comparing Mobile and Personal Computer Internet Users’, *Journal of Communication* 63.4 (2013).

-[^47]: A. Van Deursen, J. van Dijk, and M. Peter, ‘Increasing
+[^47]: A. Van Deursen, J. Van Dijk, and P.M.
+Ten Klooster, ‘Increasing
-    Inequalities in What We Do Online: A Longitudinal Cross Sectional Analysis of Internet Activities among the Dutch Population (2010 to 2013) over Gender, Age, Education, and Income’, *Telematics and Informatics* 32.2 (2015): 259.
+    Inequalities in What We Do Online: A Longitudinal Cross Sectional Analysis of Internet Activities Among the Dutch Population (2010 to 2013) over Gender, Age, Education, and Income’, *Telematics and Informatics* 32.2 (2015): 259.

-[^48]: E. Helsper, ‘A Corresponding Fields Model for the Links between
+[^48]: E. Helsper, ‘A Corresponding Fields Model for the Links Between
     Social and Digital Exclusion’, *Communication Theory* 22.4 (2012).

 [^49]: ARC Centre of Excellence for Creative Industries and Innovation,